- Industry sector: Domestic Work

 Compared to the rest of the victims recorded in the CTDC dataset, people exploited in the domestic sector are more likely to be recruited by friends and family, i.e. by someone they are likely to trust.

 Means of control in the domestic sector

-Means of control excluding the domestic sector
+Means of control outside the domestic sector

 The most common means of control in this sector are false promises, restriction of movement, excessive working hours, confiscation of earnings and psychological abuse.